CoquiCoders/beta-book/more_user_testing_and_validation_phase/the_new_name.md

-# A new name
+# Branding

-Together with the change in the layout we decided to change the name for several reasons:
+Together with the change in the layout we decided to change the name of the application:

 1. We wanted a name in spanish
 2. We decided that BizWallet was giving the wrong message.
 Puertorican residents didn't really like it and we didn't love it either.